 Beauty & Essex

-Hidden behind a pawn shop storefront, Beauty & Essex is a jewel of a hidden restaurant.
+Hidden behind a pawn shop storefront, Beauty & Essex is the jewel of a hidden restaurant.
 As you walk through this lavish pawn shop, you will find a stunning restaurant split into several jewelry box rooms.
-With over 230 seats for dining, the restaurant is themed about pearls and gemstones so you will feel like you’re eating in an exquisite antique jewelry box.
+With over 230 seats for dining, the restaurant is themed with pearls and gemstones, making you feel like you’re eating in an exquisite antique jewelry box.

 China Pobano